ExgnosisClasses/JavaWeek1/Labs/Lab 5-1 Packages 1/Lab 5-1 Packages 1.md

 # Lab 5-1: Java Packages

-#### Introduction to Java

----

 ## Lab Objectives

-In this lab you set up the Java packages required to represent a hierarchical organizational structure.
+In this lab, you will set up the Java packages required to represent a hierarchical organizational structure.

 The MyCorp company has two main divisions, development and qa.
 The development division has two subdivisions; frontend and backend.